-- For JustPay transactions above Rs.
-10,000 a One-Time Password (OTP) is requested from the Issuer by the mobile payment app initiating the transaction w.e.f 01 April 2024 as per the Payment and Settlement Systems Circular No. 01 of 2024. - As at end of the first quarter of 2024, there were 13 Licensed commercial banks, 4 Licensed specialized banks and 6 Licensed finance companies with JustPay enabled 28 mobile apps.
+- In 2017, LPPL implemented the 'JustPay' to facilitate customers to connect their bank accounts to any JustPay enabled mobile app and make payments and top up mobile app wallets in real time via the CEFTS infrastructure. - The maximum limit of a JustPay transaction is Rs.
+50,000. - For JustPay transactions above Rs.
+10,000 a One-Time Password (OTP) is requested from the Issuer by the mobile payment app initiating the transaction w.e.f 01 April 2024 as per the Payment and Settlement Systems Circular No. 01 of 2024. - As at end of the second quarter of 2024, there were 12 Licensed commercial banks, 4 Licensed specialized banks and 8 Licensed finance companies with JustPay enabled 29 mobile apps.